zv09/TelegramDialogsMirror/CONTRIBUTING.md

 ## 3. The Release Process (For Maintainers)

 Creating a new release involves bumping the version number and creating a GPG-signed Git tag.
-This process enhances security by allowing users to verify that releases are authentic.
+This process is critical for the project's security and integrity.

+**Why GPG Signing?**

+A GPG signature on a Git tag provides a cryptographic guarantee that the tag was created by a trusted maintainer and that the code has not been altered since it was signed.
+This allows users of the project to verify the authenticity of a release before they download and run it.

+**How it Works with `bump-my-version`**

+Our release workflow is streamlined by `bump-my-version`.
+When you run the `bump-my-version` command:
+1. It reads the `pyproject.toml` file to determine the current version and how to increment it.
+2. It automatically updates the version number in the configured files (`VERSION` and `pyproject.toml`).
+3. It creates a Git commit with these changes.
+4. Crucially, because `sign_tags = true` is set in our configuration, it instructs Git to create a new tag and sign it using the GPG key you have configured in your local Git environment.

+This means that the entire release process is handled by a single command, ensuring consistency and security.

 Only project maintainers should perform these steps.